boldingd/EclipsePhaseContent/Kainouda2035.md

 This left even more of Kainouda 2035 in the hands of the Thistledown Cooperative.

 > **Apotheotician**: These were bad times, but it could've been a lot worse.
-> Credit to our an-cap neighbors, most of whom had no problem with the Cooperative.
+> Credit to our an-cap neighbors; most of them had no problem with the Cooperative.

 Ultimately, the Thistledown Chamber was constructed, and the asteroid was spun — around its long axis, producing 0.18G at the "equator" — in BF 8.